UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### Header parameters

-You may also request that some parameter is translated into a HTTP header using `@Header` annotation.
+You may also request that some parameter is translated into an HTTP header using `@Header` annotation.
 It takes an obligatory `name` argument that specifies HTTP header name (case insensitive).

 Values of header parameters are serialized into `PlainValue` objects.